-I understand how hard it is to wrap the mind around all that humanity is collectively experiencing on an international scale...even six weeks into a shelter-in-place...it is still so surreal.
+I understand how hard it is to wrap the mind around all that humanity is collectively experiencing on an international scale...even nearly a year in.
 I have created this page to address the clinical concerns that are on my mind and what I am wanting to offer as we move into the unknown future.

 Colleagues and myself who specialize in narcissistic abuse and trauma recovery are collaborating by sharing our own concerns as well as our desire to provide safe environments where the collective anxiety, fear, grief, loss and pain can be addressed.
 We know the impact this pandemic is having and will continue to have, on everyone.
 We also know the impact that is currently being experienced by those who have a history of trauma and especially on those who are sheltering in place with their psychological and sometimes physical predator.

 The stress of worldwide uncertainty filters into all areas of our life and the consequences of media saturation and enforced isolation provides people with the space to ruminate on what was, what is no longer and an uncharted future.